sasanquaa/komari/docs/general.md

   - Try to detect "gaps" between platforms to ignore invalid mob positions

 ![Auto Mobbing](https://github.com/sasanquaa/komari/blob/master/.github/images/automobbing.png?raw=true)

+#### Ping Pong
+Added in v0.12:
+- All added `Any` condition actions are ignored but still possible to use other conditions similar to `AutoMobbing`
+- Player double jumps and uses key until hitting the bound edges, then reverses in the other direction
+- Forces the player to always try and stay inside the bound
+- If already inside bound:
+  - Has 10% chance to grapple/up jump if below bound mid `y`
+  - Has 10% chance to fall down if above bound mid `y`
+- Simpler than `AutoMobbing`, can achieve higher mob count and useful for class that mostly just double jumps and spams attack (e.g. Night Walker)

 #### Platforms Pathing
 Platforms pathing is currently only supported for Auto Mobbing and Rune Solving.
 This feature exists to help